 Allsorts Youth Project is not a campaigning, political or lobby group.

-We offer support to any child or young person who is LGBT or unsure of their sexuality and/ or gender identity though our youth groups, emotional one-to-one support or our advocacy service.
-We support our young people to raise awareness of issues that matter to them.
+We offer support to any child or young person who is LGBT+ or unsure of their sexuality and/or gender identity though our youth groups, emotional one-to-one support or our advocacy service.
+We support children and young people accessing our services to raise awareness of issues that matter to them.

 We share anonymised statistics and data about our young people with relevant services, such as the police and the Government Equality Office to help inform change in legislation that leads to better protection for LGBTU young people from discrimination and bullying.
 As a LGBTU youth service and charity, we exist in a political climate as our organisation and service users are impacted by decisions made by the government, but we are not aligned with any political party.
 We believe that all people, no matter their personal politics, should want equality and acceptance for LGBTU children and young people.